Rift Valley fever: Biological weapon

 Rift Valley fever was one of more than a dozen agents that the United States researched as potential biological weapons before the nation suspended its biological weapons program in 1969.

 Research

 The disease is one of several identified by WHO as a likely cause of a future epidemic in a new plan developed after the Ebola epidemic for urgent research and development toward new diagnostic tests, vaccines and medicines.

+One Health Perspective

+Rift Valley fever (RVF) is widely recognized as a One Health disease because its transmission and control involve interactions among humans, animals, and the environment.
+Human infections are commonly associated with exposure to infected livestock, and mosquitoes, while outbreaks in animals can result in substantial economic losses.Environmental factors such as heavy rainfall and flooding contribute to mosquito population growth and play and important role in the emergence and spread of RVF.